composewell/haskell-dev/getting-started.rst

 From version ``8.2.1`` onwards ``ghc`` always looks for an environment file in the current directory or in any of the parent directories and loads it if found.
-The environment file contains a list package databases and packages to use. ``cabal build`` sets up the environment file to use the package dependency versions that it has selected for the current package.
+The environment file contains a list of package databases and packages to use.

+``cabal build`` sets up the environment file to use the package dependency versions that it has selected for the current package.
 Do not forget to do a ``cabal build`` before using ``ghc`` to compile directly.

 GHC Documentation
 -----------------